Rocket Academy Bootcamp

 1. Create an input field where users can input the city they would like to check the weather for.
 Provide instructions on the page so users know to enter a city name in the input.

-1. To install Axios to make requests, run npm i axios and import Axios from the relevant component.
+1. To install to make requests, run npm i axios and import Axios from the relevant component.

 2. We will send GET requests because we are retrieving and not creating or updating any data.